mitdbg/logos/README.md

 ### OpenAI integration

-Yo use the LLM-powered capabilites of LOGos, please add a `.env` file to the root of this repo and define `OPENAI_API_KEY` appropriately.
+If you use the LLM-powered capabilites of LOGos, please add a `.env` file to the root of this repo and define `OPENAI_API_KEY` appropriately.